English Reading

 A clear framework for reading lessons

+Reading lessons are 30mins, daily.
 In whole class reading lessons, pupils read from a reading spine of high-quality fiction, non-fiction and poetry, which is used to explicitly teach and consolidate the reading skills needed for pupils to be confident readers for meaning.
-Across a two-week cycle, pupils will use the class reader, as well as one lesson of non-fiction texts and one on a poem, to explore the range of reading domains.
-At the start and end of each term, a book talk session is used to share recommendations and encourage a love of reading.
+Across a two-week cycle, pupils will read the class reader, as well as one lesson of a non-fiction text, linked to the non-core topic, a poem, and a lesson which is explicitly teaching how to apply reading strategies to different question formats.

 Love of reading